mrkurger/date-night-app2/docs/WORKFLOW_ERROR_MONITORING.md

   - Identifies failed, cancelled, or timed-out workflow runs from the past 30 days
   - Downloads logs for all failed jobs
   - Stores logs in a structured format in the `workflow-error-logs` directory
+  - Handles git conflicts by creating pull requests when necessary
   - Commits and pushes the logs to the repository

 ### 2. Error Analysis Tool